-The Blood Falls outflow contains a microbial community, apparently of marine origin (Mikucki & Priscu 2007; Mikucki et al. 2009).
+The Blood Falls outflow contains a microbial community, apparently of marine origin (Mikucki & Priscu 2007; Mikucki et al. 2009) that is distinct from the surrounding glacier ice and Lake Bonney microbial communities (Mikucki 2005; Campen et al. 2019).
 The bacteria may be capable of metabolising iron and sulphur compounds, allowing the population to survive in the subglacial environment for extended periods of time, possibly millions of years (Mikucki et al. 2009).
 The microbes are also thought to play an important role in carbon cycling, allowing the ecosystem to survive without external carbon input (Mikucki & Priscu 2007).
+Replicate sampling from the brine discharge and the englacial conduit connected to Blood Falls indicate the community composition remains stable, even over decades timescales (Campen et al. 2019).
 The primary controls on the characteristics of the microbial ecosystem at Blood Falls may provide an analogue for the conditions found beneath the polar ice caps on Mars (Mikucki et al. 2004).
 A living bacterial assemblage has been identified within the basal ice and sediments sampled within the tunnel excavated on the northern margin of Taylor Glacier (Christner et al. 2010).

-Microbial studies have provided further support for a marine origin of the brine reservoir, as the microbial assemblages recorded at Blood Falls are similar to those found in other marine systems (Mikucki et al. 2004; Mikucki & Priscu 2007).
+Microbial studies have provided further support for a marine origin of the brine reservoir, as the microbial assemblages recorded at Blood Falls are similar to those found in other marine systems (Mikucki et al. 2004; Mikucki & Priscu 2007; Chua et al. 2018; Campen et al. 2019).
 The ecosystem has been highlighted as an important site for exobiological studies, particularly as an analogue for Martian ice masses (Mikucki et al. 2004; Mikucki 2005).
 The primary controls on the Blood Falls microbial assemblage are thought to be the pre-glacial history of the ecosystem and the surrounding terrain, the bed lithology and the glacier hydrology, although the extent of contact between the microbial ecosystem and the glacial hydrological system is currently uncertain (Mikucki 2005; Mikucki & Priscu 2007).

 The saline subglacial waters of Blood Falls meet the comparatively fresh surface water of western Lake Bonney in the lake perimeter area (often referred to as a 'moat', as this zone is prone to melt in summer).
-The moat area acts as a transition zone and its geochemical composition becomes less similar to Blood Falls with distance from the primary discharge site (Mikucki 2005).
+The moat area acts as a transition zone and its geochemical composition becomes less similar to Blood Falls with distance from the primary discharge site (Mikucki 2005; Campen et al. 2019).
 The Blood Falls discharge is also diluted in the moat area by input from Santa Fe Stream, which is primarily fed by surface melt from the Taylor Glacier and flows along its northern margin (Mikucki 2005).
 Lawson Creek also flows into the Area and drains into Lake Bonney approximately 100m north of the primary Blood Falls outflow.

 Saline discharge, organic carbon and viable microbes from Blood Falls are episodically released into the western lobe of Lake Bonney, altering the geochemistry and biology of the lake and providing nutrients that are otherwise limited (Lyons et al. 1998, 2002, 2005; Mikucki et al. 2004).
-Discharges into Lake Bonney have been observed at a depth of 20 to 25m, and below this depth Lake Bonney exhibits a very similar geochemistry to Blood Falls, including high iron levels and a similar ion chemistry to seawater (Black & Bowser 1967; Lyons et al. 1998, 2005; Mikucki et al. 2004).
+Discharges into Lake Bonney have been observed at a depth of 20-25 m, and below this depth Lake Bonney exhibits a very similar geochemistry to Blood Falls, including high iron levels and a similar ion chemistry to seawater (Black & Bowser 1967; Lyons et al. 1998, 2005; Mikucki et al. 2004).
 Studies have shown that bacteria in the deep areas of western Lake Bonney are similar in size to those from Blood Falls, but much smaller than other those found in the deep waters of other lakes in the Dry Valleys (Takacs 1999).
+A bacterial species isolated from Blood Falls, Marinobacter gelidimuriae, forms a clade with isolates from Lake Bonney water and sediments (Chua et al. 2018).